How cells correctly choose active genes

-Category: Climate Hits: 7It is essential for cells to control precisely which of the many genes of their genetic material they use.
+Category: Climate Hits: 12It is essential for cells to control precisely which of the many genes of their genetic material they use.
 This is done in so-called transcription factories, molecular clusters in the nucleus.
 Researchers have now found that the formation of transcription factories resembles the condensation of liquids.
 Their findings will improve the understanding of causes of diseases and advance the development of DNA-based data storage systems.

 Read more https://www.sciencedaily.com/releases/2021/11/211105134631.htm